 They will prove to the defendant that they have to alternative but to pay.
 And they will not accept just any offer.
 They will fight and negotiate until they obtain the compensation their client deserves.
-At least this is how we handle cases and Nettles & Morris, and our clients are always happy with the outcome.
+At least this is how we handle cases and Nettles Morris Law Firm, and our clients are always happy with the outcome.

 Did you incur injuries and property damage due to a defective product?
-At Nettles & Morris, we can help you obtain compensation for your losses.
+At our award-winning law firm, we can help you obtain compensation for your losses.
 Nevada laws give you up to four years to claim the compensation.
 If you let us, we can put the money in your hands much faster.

 To receive more information on how we do that or specific advice according to your case, schedule a consultation!
 Call (702) 410-6239 or fill in the contact form on our website!
 You will receive the information and advice you need from a skilled and dedicated Henderson product liability attorney!